Synthesis-in-the-Loop Evaluation of LLMs for RTL Generation: Quality, Reliability, and Failure Modes: Introduction

-This paper makes three contributions: \begin{enumerate}[leftmargin=*,noitemsep,topsep=3pt] \item A synthesis-in-the-loop evaluation pipeline and HQI, a 0--100 metric anchoring post-synthesis area, delay, and warning count to expert golden references under a Nangate45 flow, enabling principled comparison of RTL implementation quality beyond pass/fail correctness. \item An ecosystem-wide empirical characterization of 32 language models on 202 RTL tasks with five independent attempts each, revealing a structured three-tier capability landscape and quantifying the deployment-reliability gap across all tiers. \item A tool-adjudicated nine-subtype synthesis failure taxonomy exposing systematic differences in \emph{how} proprietary and open-weight models fail (late elaboration errors vs.\ early structural violations), implicating training data composition as a key driver of the capability gap. \end{enumerate}
+Three key findings emerge.
+The 32 models group into three capability tiers, with a $4.7\times$ spread in hardware implementation quality between the strongest and weakest.
+Simulation-based pass rates overstate hardware readiness by up to 15 HQI points relative to synthesis-aware scores.
+Best-of-five capability consistently exceeds single-attempt quality, exposing a deployment-readiness gap.
+This limits integration into agentic pipelines where only first attempt propagates.
+A failure taxonomy reveals that proprietary and open-weight models fail via different mechanisms, with proprietary models exhibiting late elaboration errors and open-weight models exhibiting early structural violations.
+We make three contributions: \begin{enumerate}[leftmargin=*,noitemsep,topsep=3pt] \item A synthesis-in-the-loop evaluation pipeline and HQI, a 0--100 metric using post-synthesis area, delay, and warning count to expert golden references under Nangate45 flow, to assess RTL implementation quality beyond pass/fail correctness. \item An ecosystem-wide empirical characterization of 32 language models on 202 RTL tasks with five independent attempts each, revealing a structured three-tier capability landscape and quantifying the deployment-reliability gap across all tiers. \item A nine-class synthesis failure taxonomy exposing systematic differences in \emph{how} proprietary and open-weight models fail, with late elaboration errors dominating the former and early structure violations dominating the latter. \end{enumerate}